Noroff-FEU-Assignments/project-exam-1-Noroff-Anders/README.md

 2. Install the dependencies:

 No need to install any dependencies for this project.
-Project consists of only HTML, CSS and Javascript
+Project consists of only HTML, CSS and Javascript.

 ### Running